Parameter Inference from Final-State Entanglement in Higgs Decays: Conclusions

 \section{Conclusions}

-We explore the decay out-states of unstable particles as an intrinsic quantum-information probe of the SM parameter space, formulating an entanglement-entropy observable and applying it to SM Higgs decays.
-With spin– and color–entanglement weights included, a near-maximal-EE criterion selects a Higgs mass and $W$ mass close to their measured values, and in a two-parameter $\kappa$ framework it prefers an approximately SM-like balance $\kappa_V/\kappa_f \sim 1$.
-Comparisons with purely branching-ratio–based constructions and with multinomial Shannon entropy show that entanglement weights are essential for obtaining phenomenologically viable inferences.
-Preliminary $W/Z$ studies further suggest that decay EE is most informative when it probes \emph{global} scalar–gauge–Yukawa structure, and may be less discriminating within a single sector alone.
-Taken together, these results point to entanglement extremality in decay out-states as a compact, data-adjacent probe of SM couplings, and they motivate exploring complementary quantum-information measures beyond the EE when extending this program to other unstable particles.
+We explore the decay out-states of unstable particles as a natural quantum-information probe of the SM parameter space, formulating an entanglement-entropy quantity and applying it to SM Higgs decays.
+With spin– and color–entanglement weights included, a near-maximal-EE criterion selects a Higgs mass and $W$ mass close to their measured values, and in a two-parameter $\kappa$ framework it favors an approximately SM-like balance $\kappa_V/\kappa_f \sim 1$.
+Comparisons with purely branching-ratio–based constructions and with multinomial Shannon entropy show that entanglement weights play a crucial role in obtaining phenomenologically viable inferences.
+Preliminary $W/Z$ studies further suggest that decay EE may be most informative when it probes \emph{global} scalar–gauge–Yukawa structure, and may be less discriminating within a single sector alone.
+Taken together, these results indicate that the entanglement extremality in decay out-states can act as a compact, data-adjacent probe of SM couplings, and they motivate exploring complementary quantum-information measures beyond the EE when extending this program to other unstable particles.

 \onecolumngrid